Informfully/Platform/README.md

 ## Collaboration

-Do you want to use Informfully, but there is no infrastructure that you can use?
+Do you want to use Informfully, but there is no infrastructure available for you to use?
 Informfully can be used as a hosted service.
 We offer to collaborate with you in your scientific experiments and provide you with access to the research infrastructure.

 Feel free to reach out to us: <info@informfully.ch>